CitizenX123/help-me-pray-app/README.md

-# Getting Started with Create React App
+# Help Me Pray App

+A beautiful prayer app with Spanish language support and perfectly centered logos.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).